tsi-coop/tsi-dpdp-cms/README.md

 ## License

-TSI DPDP CMS is licensed under AGPL v3 license
+TSI DPDP CMS is licensed under the Apache 2.0 license